 Some of the alternative browsers do come with fraud and malware protection built-in, such as Brave, Opera, Vivaldi, and Yandex.Browser.
 Opera and Vivaldi use the Google Safe Browsing service just like Firefox, Google Chrome, and Safari.
-Yandex.Browser uses its own Yandex Protect service, but there isn’t much published information about the service.
+Yandex.Browser uses its own Yandex Protect service, but there isn’t a lot of published information about the service.
 Brave uses data from Spam404 and Disconnect.me.

 It’s interesting to see that none of the Internet Explorer shells use the Microsoft SmartScreen Filter service that comes built-in to Internet Explorer.
 From my quick investigation, there doesn’t seem to be an official API for enabling the service programmatically.
 The service can still be enabled by toggling the user preference for their instance of Trident.
 I’ve found no details online nor in the Windows Terms of Service about whether Microsoft grants usage rights to third-party browsers to turn on their SmartScreen Filtering Service by default.